|

 maximum backpack weight at intermediate mass (weight) of the hiker explaining

 with a rather simple model why there is an optimum size for backpackers.
-This model will apply most closely to groups of

 people that are similar (same gender, same training, similar fitness) with